Cupprum/GreenMoStalker/README.md

 ## Project Description:

 This project aims to create an API that serves as a proxy to the functionality provided by [Greenmobility](https://www.greenmobility.com).
 When a Greenmobility car is placed on a charger while low on battery, users receive free driving minutes.
+The purpose of this API is to allow for easier automation of fetching information about cars in order to get free minutes.

 ### Diagram:
 ![Diagram](diagram/greenmo-diagram.png)